Cookies and related technologies overview

 Most web browsers are set to accept cookies by default.
 If you prefer, you can usually choose to set your browser to remove or reject browser cookies.
 To do so, please follow the instructions provided by your browser which are usually located within the ‘Help’ or ‘Preferences’ menu.
 Some third-parties also provide the ability to refuse their cookies directly by clicking on an opt-out link, and we have indicated where this is possible in the table below.

-To help control or block certain ads in mobile applications, you may choose to download and use the DAA mobile app.
+To help control or block certain ads in mobile applications, you may choose to download the DAA mobile app to activate control and block features.

 Types and purposes of cookies